nikunjcoep/bc_project/README.md

 and 'obase' define the conversion base for input and output numbers.
 The default for both input and output is base 10.

-   Basic Expressions
     In the following descriptions of legal expressions, "expr" refers to a complete expression.

    Unless specifically mentioned the scale of the result is the maximum scale of the expressions involved.

- - expr
-The result is the negation of the expression.

- ++ var
-The variable is incremented by one and the new value is the result of the expression.

- -- var
-The variable is decremented by one and the new value is the result of the expression.

  expr + expr
 The result of the expression is the sum of the two expressions.